How to Generate Packing Lists from Airtable Automatically

 Data formatting options for dates and numbers on packing lists

-Once configured, you have multiple ways to generate packing lists depending on your workflow.
+Once configured, you can generate packing lists in three ways depending on your workflow.

 Option 1: Button Field (On-Demand Generation)